unahouExosite/docs/tutorials/hvac-tutorial/simulator.md

    ![image alt text](../assets/new_device_popup.png)

-5. Add a device with a Name and Identity.
-The Name can be any string to help remember which device it is.
-The Identity can be `00001` for the purpose of testing with the Python simulator.
+5. Add a device with a *Name* and *Identity*.
+The name can be any string to help remember which device it is.
+The identity can be `00001` for the purpose of testing with the Python simulator.

 ### Simulator Activation and Execution